 - If you are sharing to ArcGIS Enterprise, use the Server and Folder drop-down menus to specify the federated server where the service will be published and the folder on the server where it will be stored.

 The service is stored in the root folder by default.
-Optionally you can create a folder.
+Optionally, create a folder.

 - Under Share with, specify how the web layer will be shared:

 - Everyone—Share your content with the public.
 Anyone can access and see it.